Wumpuspro/hackathon-project/README.md

 # For running this code
-`npm install` - install all required dependencies fill config.json and ./config/config.json
+-`npm install` - install all required dependencies -fill config.json and ./config/config.json
-`node start` - start the project
+-`node start` - start the project
-If you need any help join my server will help you because this bot for hackathon
+-If you need any help join my server will help you because this bot for hackathon

 Bot prefix :- h!